-CFRB (1010 kHz), began broadcasting in 1927.
+CFRB (1010 kHz), began broadcasting February 27,1927.
 The original transmitter site was at Aurora, Ontario, and the approximate power was 15 kW.
 Tubes used in the first transmitters were manufactured by the Rogers vacuum tube company.
 Indeed, the name of the radio station reflects the Rogers involvement in radio broadcasting, "Canada's First Rogers Batteryless".

 In 1946, a new transmitter site was opened at Clarkson, Ontario (the present site), and was the first 50 kW DA-2 array in the British Commonwealth.
 The array was four 250' towers, fed by open-wire transmission lines from the phasing system within the main building.
 The transmitters were by RCA, a BT50-F and a BT10-F (50 kW and 10 kW).
 The normal operating power into the array (Day and Night patterns) was 50 kW.